What is Residency?

 Due to unprecedented growth and over-crowding at most of our schools, we cannot allow students to selectively reside with family members or friends for the purpose of attending school.

-After moving to the Bellevue School District, all families are required to establish residency prior to student enrollment.
-To verify residency, parents/guardians must provide two of the items listed below (each bullet counts as one item).
+When moving to the Bellevue School District, all families are required to establish residency prior to student enrollment.
+To verify residency, parents/guardians must provide the items listed below.
 You will need to provide the full documents (scanned, PDF or photo of full document), please save the documents with your student’s full name.
 Save these documents to your computer using this naming format – LAST NAME (all capital), first names of all students you are enrolling: for example: SMITH-KELLY, John, Joe, Sue.

 The mailing and service addresses on the documents must be in the parent’s name and match the address of your Bellevue School District residence.
 All documents to establish residency must be current.

-Do you have at least two bullet items from the Residency Checklist?
+Do you have the 2 items from the Residency Checklist?
 If yes, you may continue with the enrollment process.
 Go to Enroll Your Student.

-If you are unable to provide two of the above items, you will need to complete a residency agreement before you can enroll your student.
+If you are unable to provide the two required items, you will need to complete a residency agreement before you can enroll your student.
 The Student Placement office will work with you to create a Residency Agreement that will give you extra time (typically about two months) to collect the needed documents.

-- Renters must upload a signed lease agreement signed by both parties (all pages up to and including the signature page) and proof of paid first month’s rent in the form of cancelled checks or online banking.
+- Renters must upload a lease agreement signed by both parties (all pages up to and including the signature page)

 Please note, if documents listed in the Residency Agreement are not received within the agreed upon time, the school and/or the Student Placement office will reach out to you.
 Failure to provide the documents may result in your student’s withdrawal from school.